csomh/MoneyTracker/DoD.md

 # Definition of Done

-1. `moneytracker.exe` can be built calling `make moneytracker.exe` from the repo root.
+1. `moneytracker.exe` can be built calling `mingw32-make moneytracker.exe` from the repo
+root.
 2. Feature works as specified in the *Examples* and to the extent the team has commited.